PlumpMath/htdp/README.md

 - Quizzes from: http://htdp.org

-- Solutions by: Bak Yeon O
+- Solved by: Bak Yeon O

-- Codes written in: Dr. Racket
+- Written in: Dr. Racket

-- Comments written in: Korean
+- With comments in : Korean

 - Progress: ... / ...